 Selling your candidate – or product – is often done through effective third-party spokespersons, a time-honored public relations strategy.
 Yet in this context, effective doesn’t simply mean a good delivery.
 The best surrogates make the case by reaching beyond a candidate’s base.
 The RNC tapped speakers to articulate Trump’s stance on hot-button issues and amp the fervor of fans and delegates, but was there even one surrogate who tried to appeal to wavering Democrats or undecideds?
 That role seemed to belong to daughter Ivanka, who showcased a remarkably smooth delivery of a far gentler message.
 Yet, the content of her speech was almost jarring because it diverged so sharply from that of others, and it contrasted even more with her father’s address immediately after.
 I’d also argue that a speaker whose last name isn’t Trump might have done more with that calmer rhetoric.

 Contrast the GOP surrogate choice with that of the Democrats this week.
-With his strong appeal on behalf of a party that he technically doesn’t belong to, Independent Mike Bloomberg spoke directly to undecideds, including so-called “Business Conservatives,” with an appeal to elect a Democrat at the top of the ticket.
+With his strong appeal on behalf of a party that he technically doesn’t belong to, Independent Mike Bloomberg spoke directly to undecided voters, including so-called “Business Conservatives,” with an appeal to elect a Democrat.
 It was an unusual moment for a convention, and the media responded.

 Boldface names draw fickle viewers